“This post may contain affiliate links. Please read my disclosure for more info.

 Almost all cars have a “check engine” light that indicates something isn’t working correctly.
 The problem is, it doesn’t tell you in plain English what the issue is.
 It could indicate the need for something as simple as an oil change – or something expensive, like your catalytic converter.

-The only way to know for sure, is to get your car’s computer diagnostic code that’s triggering the light.
+The only way to know for sure, is to get your car’s computer diagnostic code, and then knowing what specific issue it represents.
 That used to be something only a mechanic could read, by hooking your car up to their shop computer.
 So you were at their mercy.